bootc-image-builder

 Prerequisitesโ

-In order to successfully import an AMI into your AWS account, you need to have the vmimport service role configured on your account.
+In order to successfully import an AMI into your AWS account, you need to have the vmimport service role configured on your account with the following additional permissions:

 Flagsโ